sarthaksarthak9/CKA/core-concepts/replicasets.md

 Replica set and Replication Controller are two different thing.
 The difference is that replica set require selector defination

 ###### replica-set is the new way to set up replication.

+### When to use a ReplicaSet
+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

+This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.